NREL/H2Integrate/.github/ISSUE_TEMPLATE/bug_report.md

 ## Relevant output

 <Include any output, plots, tracebacks, or other means of communication here to add context to the
 problem.
-All code and tracebacks should be properly markdown formatted.>
+All code and full tracebacks should be properly markdown formatted.>

 ## System Information
 <!-- Add your information here. -->